Lyra constellation lies in the northern sky. It represents the lyre, a musical instrument with strings used in antiquity and later times.

-The nebula has an apparent visual magnitude of 8.8 and is approximately 2,300 light years distant.
-It was discovered by the French astrononer Antoine Darquier de Pellepoix in January 1779, and Charles Messier discovered it independently later the same month, and included it in his catalogue as the 57th object.
+The nebula has an apparent magnitude of 8.8 and is approximately 2,300 light years distant.
+It was discovered by the French astronomer Antoine Darquier de Pellepoix in January 1779, and Charles Messier discovered it independently later the same month, and included it in his catalogue as the 57th object.

 NGC 6791 is an open cluster in Lyra.
-It has an apparent visual magnitude of 9.5 and is approximately 13,300 light years distant from the solar system.
+It has an apparent magnitude of 9.5 and is approximately 13,30 light years distant from the solar system.

-The galaxy lies 4′ to the north-west of the Ring Nebula.
+The galaxy can be seen 4′ to the northwest of the Ring Nebula.